 For a more general look at the timing of iPhone purchases, read When is the best time to buy an iPhone?

 New iPhones are on their way

-The simple reason why you need to keep your powder dry at the moment is that Apple is expected to release the iPhone 12 and its Pro companions in either late September or October, so we're right on the cusp of the new arrivals.
+The simple reason why you need to keep your powder dry at the moment is that Apple is expected to release the iPhone 12 and its Pro companions in the next few weeks, so we're right on the cusp of the new arrivals.